April 29, 2025

 A TikTok screen with red circle around auto caption tool

 This tool uses AI to process and translate your audio into subtitles for you, so you don't have to lift a finger.
-The captions will appear in sync with the audio—but you may need to go to the next step to make sure every word matches.
+The captions will appear in sync with the audio—but you may need to go to the next step to make sure every word matches what's being said.

 3. Edit your captions